stevepentland/spinup/README.md

 ## Getting Started

-Currently, there are no builds provided, but it can be quickly built by cloning this repo and running `cargo build --release` .
+Currently, an initial build is provided, but it can also be quickly built by cloning this repo and running `cargo build --release` .

 Spinup will build on current stable rust, with a version of 1.39 or greater.

 Once you have the `spinup` binary, you can put it onto a newly installed machine and run it.
 In the future, builds will be populated in the [Releases](https://github.com/stevepentland/spinup/releases) page.